danieljameskay/FridayLDSessions/SpringBootKotlinRedis.md

 ## What?

 So what are we going to be doing?
 So the majority of us have been using Kotlin and Spring Boot on the Nexus for Orwell project so the first part of this project is building on that knowledge.
-We are going to be building a simple RESTful API that accepts a json payload and returns an acknowledgement.
+We are going to be building a simple Spring Boot application which contains a RESTful API and associated operations.
 In future sessions we're going to Dockerise all the things, run them on Kubernetes, getting some ElasticSearch on the go and who knows where else.

 ```mermaid
 sequenceDiagram